DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 The description contains any selected sub-category and further details.

 If the sub-category contains further details it has a colon at the end.
-If it doesn’t it has a full stop.
+If it does not it has a full stop.

 After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.